 We remain focused on actively engaging with our clients, helping them to navigate a complex environment while executing on our growth and integration plans.
-We are confident in our ability to deliver on our 2025 and 2026 financial targets, leveraging the power of our diversified business model.
+We are confident in our ability to deliver on our 2026 financial targets, leveraging the power of our diversified business model and global footprint.